 States’ laws for internet e-cigarette sales

 Let us start by stating what should be obvious.
 Please do not misconstrue opinions or information you read on this high-risk payments and e-commerce website, or on any other website, as legal advice.
 If you own a business, you probably need an attorney, if you sell a product that is under the scrutiny that the vaping industry is under you certainly do.
 We offer payment acceptance advice, vape friendly payment gateways, merchant account recommendations, chargeback mitigation, and cash flow funding recommendations, not legal advice.
-We have though, gathered a lot of information below on state laws than could be very informative for a new vape or e-juice merchant looking to sell online.
+We have though, gathered a lot of information below on state laws that could be very informative for a new vape or e-juice merchant looking to sell online.

 Electronic cigarettes have been the source of much debate in legislatures around the country, with state governments scrambling to determine how these popular new alternatives to traditional cigarettes will be treated and regulated.
-Many states have seemingly declared them to be tobacco products due to the fact that the nicotine in the devices are derived from that plant.
+Many states have seemingly declared them to be tobacco products due to the fact that the nicotine in the devices is derived from that plant.
 Other states classify them separately, exempting them from the restrictions enacted by the tobacco laws.

 As if this weren’t confusing enough, regulations on internet sales can be even hazier.
 Most state laws regarding e-cigarettes pertain to physical retailers and distributors.
 But some states are starting to directly regulate the online sale of electronic cigarettes in order to close the loopholes some feel minors use to purchase vapor products.
 Before you ship to any state, make sure you consult with an attorney who knows that state’s laws regarding internet sales as well as those of your own.